How to make a Card Game / Tarot Deck

 Sell: This is where you will load images for your shop page, set the MSRP for the game, and publish your game for sale.

-Click on "Add Custom Component" at the right of the screen.
+To create your deck, click on "Add Custom Component" at the right of the screen.

-If the image follows our template, you can click on the green "Approve" button.
+If the image follows our template, you can click on the green Approve button.
 Then you will be taken to the next image that needs approval.

 You can watch a tutorial about how to design images using our templates here: https://youtu.be/8IDecwxMakY